RachelSa/environment-setup/README.md

 ## Envrionment Setup

 To start writing JavaScript, you don't need anything more than a browser.
-Press OPTION + COMMAND + J in your current window to open the JavaScript developer console.
+Press OPTION + COMMAND + J in a Chrome window to open the JavaScript developer console.
 Run ```console.log("woot")``` or any other valid JavaScript (define a variable or write a function), and it'll run!

 You'll be using the console quite a bit to debug, but won't often actually be writing code in there.
 To build a full stack JavaScript application, you'll need a few tools locally installed.